Victorian Women's Football League: Early years

+A quarter-century of competition

 In 2005, the VWFL celebrated its 25th season, and created a reserves competition for Division 1.

 In 2006, the league posted a $6000 loss, however this was turned around in 2007 with a $19000 profit being posted at the end of 2007.
 2007 saw five divisions (Premier seniors & reserves, North West, South East & Country) and 27 teams (from 20 clubs), and culminated in an Australian crowd record for women's Australian rules football at the 2007 Grand Final held on 19 August at the Preston City Oval in Melbourne.
 Two finals matches were also held at the Melbourne Cricket Ground for the first time.

 The work done by the VWFL Media Manager Leesa Catto was instrumental in increasing media coverage across the competition.
 A significant partnership was negotiated with the Leader News group and weekly coverage was captured across the Melbourne Metropolitan area.
 Events like the participation of two VWFL players Shannon McFerran and Daisy Pearce in the E. J. Whitten Legends Game also helped lift the profile of the league.

 The VWFL integrated into AFL Victoria in 2013.

+Dissolution

-At the end of the 2016 season, it was announced the VWFL would be dissolved, with the forty-seven clubs and sixty teams of the VFLW would joining ten Victorian community leagues in 2017, along with additional clubs and teams from a further eighty clubs that had expressed interest in joining women's Australian football competitions.
+At the end of the 2016 season, it was announced that the VWFL would be dissolved, with the forty-seven clubs and sixty teams of the VWFL joining ten Victorian community leagues in 2017, along with additional clubs and teams from a further eighty clubs that had expressed interest in joining women's Australian football competitions.
 AFL Victoria would retain management of the ten-team VFL Women's league, with the remainder of the expected 150 teams to play in regional leagues.

-Media coverage

-In 2010 VWFL media coverage was captured across a range of mediums including;